Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Data Reduction

 With VAE-based compression, the off-detector data volume is reduced by compressing every event to its smaller latent representation.
 Pixel sensor data is sent off the detector in this lower-dimensional form, and then decompressed by the VAE decoder off-chip, where it can be used by later stages of the DAQ pipeline for further analysis.
 Since the VAE is an inherently unsupervised ML model, it can be trained directly over experimental data, mitigating any reliance on simulation.
 This data reduction scheme can be compared to a classification approach demonstrated with the smart pixel dataset~\cite{yoo2023_on_sensor_filtering}, where the off-detector data rate is reduced via the filtering of low-momentum tracks.

 Each track is modeled by 105 features: 13 pixel charges for 8 time slices and $y_0$, the distance of the charge from the interaction point in the $y$ direction.
-However, the VAE encoder only uses 53 of those input features, corresponding to the 13 pixel charges of the first 4 time slices and $y_0$.
-This input reduction was found to greatly reduce model size with minimal impact on decompression performance.
-The VAE must encode the input features to the 8 latent nodes and then recreate the original 105 input features, extrapolating to the remaining 4 time slices of data.
+However, the VAE here only uses 53 of those input features, corresponding to the 13 pixel charges of the first 4 time slices and $y_0$.
+This input reduction was found to greatly reduce model size with minimal impact on track reconstruction performance from the latent space.
+To retain a full description of the data, such a VAE must encode this limited set of 53 input features to the latent space, and then recreate the original 105 input features, extrapolating to the remaining 4 time slices of data.

-The VAE model is constructed with a encoder with hidden layer of size 24, latent space dimension of 8, and decoder consisting of three hidden layers with sizes 24, 48, and 64.
+The VAE model has an input dimension of 105, and output dimension of 105, and is constructed with a encoder with hidden layer of size 24, latent space dimension of 8, and decoder consisting of three hidden layers with sizes 24, 48, and 64.
+Layer sizes and design were subject to an optimization procedure designed to optimize performance while maintaining the latency and resource requirements established in Section~\ref{sec:methods}.
 The weights, biases, and activation functions are quantization-aware and given 8 bits of precision.
 The model is trained with the \texttt{Adam} optimizer with learning rate 0.001, batch size 1024, and a scale factor for the KLD term $\beta$ which is annealed sinusoidally between $0.00005$ and $0.00025$ during training.
 The model is trained for 150 epochs of 440,000 simulated tracks from the smart pixel dataset.
 Then, the encoder is slowly pruned to 0.4 sparsity over 10 epochs, and trained for 50 additional epochs.

-After training, the resulting VAE was evaluated over a test set of 55,000 tracks, resulting in a set of decompressed tracks that would constitute the final data in the case of VAE-based compression at the front-end.
+After training, the resulting VAE was evaluated over a test set of 55,000 tracks, resulting in a set of VAE-generated tracks that would constitute the final data in the case of VAE-based compression at the front-end.
 After encoding and off-detector transmission, the decompressed data must be a sufficiently high-fidelity representation of the original track to maintain the same event analysis performance down the line in the DAQ process.
 Events that are poorly reconstructed by the VAE can be flagged as anomalous on-chip, and sent off-detector uncompressed for further analysis, as described in Section \ref{sec:anomaly_detection}.